amanrai/Khwarizmi/readme.md

 To learn.
 And for the lulz.
 And because at INT8, modern CPUs are blazing fast.

 ### So you think you will get as fast as a GPU?
 No. Faster hardware is faster.
-The gains in speed, however, should translate, eventually, to any hardware.
+The gains in speed should translate, eventually, to any hardware.
 The aim here is to run viable networks on the edge at viable speeds.

 #### So how do I run this thing?
 As of this writing, you need an x86 CPU that supports AVX 512 intrinsics.